-With technology to perfect product pitches in digital marketplaces Pattern raises $52 million – TechCrunch
+With technology to perfect product pitches in digital marketplaces, Pattern raises $52 million – TechCrunch

 The money, from Ainge Advisory and KSV Global, will be used to expand the company’s business worldwide.

-Founded in 2013, the e-commerce reseller uses analytics to lock down market specific keywords in advertising and has managed to reach a run-rate that should see it hit $500 million in annual revenue by the end of 2020, according to Pattern co-founder and chief investment officer, Melanie Alder.
+Founded in 2013, the e-commerce reseller uses analytics to lock down market-specific keywords in advertising and has managed to reach a run-rate that should see it hit $500 million in annual revenue by the end of 2020, according to Pattern co-founder and chief investment officer, Melanie Alder.

-Brands like Nestle, Pandora, Panasonic, Zebra and Skechers sell their goods to Pattern in an effort to juice sales on digital marketplaces.
+Brands like Nestlé, Pandora, Panasonic, Zebra and Skechers sell their goods to Pattern in an effort to juice sales on digital marketplaces.

-“Pattern represents our brands in the US, across Europe, and in select markets in Asia, selling for us on global marketplaces such as Amazon, Walmart, Tmall, and JD as well as building and managing three of our direct-to-consumer sites,” said Kyle Bliffert, CEO and president of Atrium Innovations, a Nestle Health Science company, in a statement.
+“Pattern represents our brands in the US, across Europe, and in select markets in Asia, selling for us on global marketplaces such as Amazon, Walmart, Tmall, and JD as well as building and managing three of our direct-to-consumer sites,” said Kyle Bliffert, CEO and president of Atrium Innovations, a Nestlé Health Science company, in a statement.
 “The global e-commerce growth we have experienced by leveraging Pattern’s expertise is extraordinary.”

 Pattern places bets on where a product is likely to receive the most attention using specific keywords, according to the company’s chief executive, Dave Wright.
-The company buys products from its brand partners and then sells them widely across marketplaces in the US, Europe and Asia.
+The company buys products from its brand partners and then sells them widely across marketplaces in the U.S., Europe and Asia.
 These markets represent $2.7 trillion in total sales and Wright expects it to reach $7 trillion by 2024.

-As Wright noted, a majority of searchers for sales begin on Amazon .
+As Wright noted, a majority of searches for sales begin on Amazon .
 The company just opened its eighteenth location in Germany.
 Pattern has grown sales for brands from $3 million to $26 million and the company makes money off of the margin on the sales of products.
 With the new funding, the company intends to expand into other geographies like Japan and India.

 Wright says his company addresses one of the fundamental problems with advertising technology — the proliferation of tools hasn’t meant better optimization for most brands, because they’re teams aren’t equipped to specialize.